All information in this blog post is correct as of the publishing date, 22.11.19.

-Late-night shopping is one of those things that make Christmas a special time of year.
-Making your way around the shops and markets when the decorations are lit up and lots of other families are out enjoying the festive spirit is a classic Christmas experience, and you’ll be pleased to hear that Jersey’s capital of St. Helier fully embraces this tradition.
+Late-night shopping is one of those things that make Christmas special – and buying presents easier!
+Making your way around the shops and markets which are lit up by twinkling lights and adorned with seasonal decorations, while families are out enjoying the festive spirit, is a classic Christmas experience.

 16 New Street (National Trust gift shop)

 The National Trust-owned Georgian house is possibly the most unique shop offering late night shopping.
 It has recently been fully restored, opened to the public and pays tribute to the Regency period with beautiful interiors and costumed staff.
 There are plenty of quality gifts and souvenirs to browse through which can make for a perfect last-minute present for your loved ones.

 Liberty Wharf is a covered shopping arcade, so gets busy in the rainy winter weather!
 However, you will still be able to enjoy the range of independent and high street retailers during the late-night shopping dates when the centre is open.

 La Mare Wine Estate is a great place to visit on any holiday to Jersey, as the picturesque vineyard offers visitors a variety of experiences such as tasting tours, exploring the beautiful gardens and a children’s treasure hunt.
 You can buy their award-winning products including wine, spirits, cider and preserves at their estate shop as well as online, so if you miss the chance to visit the estate on your holiday, you don’t have to miss out on the chance to try their quality products.